BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Expert Rider

-**ACTIVE/PASSIVE RULES**

-- **Arise, Riders of Rohan!** `ACTIVE` - If this model is within 12" of a Rohan General and has the Cavalry keyword, it receives +1 bonus to its Fight value on a turn in which they Charge.
+- **Arise, Riders of Rohan!** `ACTIVE`

+If this model is within 12" of a Rohan General and has the Cavalry keyword, it receives +1 bonus to its Fight value on a turn in which they Charge.

-- **Spear Mastery** `ACTIVE` - This model may use its throwing spears as a normal spear during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.
+- **Spear Mastery** `ACTIVE`

+This model may use its throwing spears as a normal spear during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.

 </div>